AdobeDocs/analytics.en/help/components/cda/setup.md

 ## Contact your customer success manager to have CDA provisioned on your cross-device report suite

-CDA must be provisioned on your cross-device report suite by Adobe Engineering.
-To start this process, please contact your customer success manager.
-Your CSM will work with Adobe engineering to get everything set up.
-Your CSM will require certain information from you:
+CDA is provisioned on your cross-device report suite by Adobe engineering.
+Contact your customer success manager with the following information:

-•	What is your Adobe Experience Cloud org ID?
-(This is an alphanumeric string ending with @AdobeOrg.)
+*	Your Adobe Experience Cloud org ID (An alphanumeric string ending with @AdobeOrg)
-•	What is the report suite ID for the cross-device report suite you want to enable with CDA?
+*	The report suite ID for the cross-device report suite you want to enable with CDA
-•	Do you want to use CDA with field-based stitching, Adobe private graph, or Adobe co-op graph?
+*	Which method of CDA you want to use (field-based stitching, Adobe private graph, or Adobe co-op graph)
-•	If you want to use field-based stitching, which prop or eVar contains the user ID?
+*	If you intend to use field-based stitching, the prop or eVar that contains the user ID

-Adobe then enables your chosen report suite for CDA processing.
+Once your provide your CSM with this information, they work with Adobe Engineering to enable your chosen report suite for CDA processing.

 ## Create a cross-device virtual report suite to see the cross-device view